scientific-python/cookie/docs/pages/developers/nox.md

 required).
 There also is a version bump session, and does some custom logic too.

-The complex testing procedure powering Scikit-HEP Cookie is [powered by nox](https://github.com/scikit-hep/cookie/blob/main/noxfile.py).
+The complex testing procedure powering Scientific Python Cookie is [powered by nox](https://github.com/scikit-hep/cookie/blob/main/noxfile.py).
 It allows the complex CI jobs that generate projects and lint/test/build them to be run locally with no other setup.